SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    the argument *must* be labeled when you call the function.

-Here's a variation of the ``greet(person:)`` function that takes the names of two people and returns a greeting for both of them:
+Here's a variation of the ``greet(person:)`` function that takes a person's name and hometown and returns a greeting:

 .. testcode:: externalParameterNames